 Investigation of Zynex, Inc. (ZYXI) Announced by Holzer & Holzer, LLC

-/EIN News/ -- ATLANTA, March 08, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Zynex, Inc. (“Zynex” or the “Company”) (NASDAQ: ZYXI) complied with federal securities laws.
-On March 6, 2023, Zynex announced it was postponing “the release of its fourth quarter and full year financial results and conference call” that was initially scheduled for that same day.
-Following this news, the price of the Company’s stock dropped.
+ATLANTA, March 08, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Zynex, Inc. ("Zynex" or the "Company") ZYXI complied with federal securities laws.
+On March 6, 2023, Zynex announced it was postponing "the release of its fourth quarter and full year financial results and conference call" that was initially scheduled for that same day.
+Following this news, the price of the Company's stock dropped.

 If you purchased Zynex stock and suffered a loss on that investment, you are encouraged to contact Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, call our toll-free number at (888) 508-6832, or visit our website at https://holzerlaw.com/case/zynex/ discuss your legal rights.